PorterBenjamin/JustRunning/README.md

-# Just Run
+# Just Running
-A running app focused solely on running no bs social features just good old fashioned running.
+Lightweight running app designed for iPhone using Apple's Human Interface Guidelines
 * Track your runs with precision
 * See your progress over time using the build in feed
 * See splits per mile